ctechfilmuniversity/lecture_procedural_generation_and_simulation/docs/03_slides/pgs_ss22_08_slides.md

 The idea for a stable method:

-* find the densities which when diffused **backwards** in time result in the densities we started with.
+* find the densities that when diffused **backwards** in time result in the densities we started with.

 .center[<img src="../02_scripts/img/09/fluid_realtime_16.png" alt="fluid_realtime_16" style="width:50%;">]
 [[Gonkee]](https://www.youtube.com/watch?v=qsYE1wMEMPA)